Delivery Home Delivery

 Median Gender pay gap in hourly pay

-The gender pay gap is the difference between the hourly rate of pay of male employees and female employees, expressed as a percentage of the hourly pay rate of the male employees.
-The gender pay gap is reported on both a mean (average) and median (mid-point on a distribution) basis.
+The gender pay gap represents the difference between the average hourly pay of male and female employees, expressed as a percentage of the male hourly pay rate.

 Gender Bonus

-6% of females and 70% of males received bonus.
+14% of females and 54% of males received a bonus.

-The mean bonus gender pay gap is 64% and the median bonus gender pay gap is a 35%.
+Our mean bonus gender pay gap is 3 % and the median bonus gender pay gap is 4%.

 Taking Action